1. Home

 2. Forecast and Price Predictions

-With gold prices having the best year since the 1970s, many investors may hesitate to invest in the precious metal.
-Has it hit its peak, after all?
+With gold prices having their best year since the 1970s, many investors may hesitate to invest in the precious metal.
+Has it hit its peak, or will it rise further after the Iran war?
 Here are the latest gold forecasts and price predictions for 2026 from banks and leading industry experts.

 Share the article: